awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 B: AWS IoT Greengrass group settings
 These include:
 + AWS IoT Greengrass group role\.
-+ Certification authority and local connection configuration\.
++ Certificate authority and local connection configuration\.
 + AWS IoT Greengrass core connectivity information\.
 + Default Lambda runtime environment\.
 For more information, see [Setting Default Containerization for Lambda Functions in a Group](lambda-group-config.md#lambda-containerization-groupsettings)\.
 + CloudWatch and local logs configuration\.
 For more information, see [Monitoring with AWS IoT Greengrass Logs](greengrass-logs-overview.md)\.

 C: AWS IoT Greengrass core
-The AWS IoT thing that represents the AWS IoT Greengrass core\.
+The AWS IoT Core thing that represents the AWS IoT Greengrass core\.
 For more information, see [Configure the AWS IoT Greengrass Core](gg-core.md)\.

 D: Lambda function definition
 A list of Lambda functions that run locally on the core, with associated configuration data\.
 For more information, see [Run Lambda Functions on the AWS IoT Greengrass Core](lambda-functions.md)\.